domaindrivendev/Swashbuckle.WebApi/README.md

 #### InjectJavaScript ####

 Use this to invoke one or more custom JavaScripts after the swagger-ui has loaded.
 The file(s) must be included in your project as an "Embedded Resource", and then the resource's "Logical Name" is passed to the method as shown above.
 See [Injecting Custom Content](#injecting-custom-content) for step by step instructions.

-#### BooleanValues ####

-The swagger-ui renders boolean data types as a dropdown.
-By default, it provides "true" and "false" strings as the possible choices.
-You can use this option to change these to something else, for example 0 and 1.

 #### SetValidatorUrl/DisableValidator ####